LonelyNinja/lonelyninja.github.io/docs/guides/map_voting.md

 `!rockthevote` will open the polls.
 The server will run a vote using the pool’s layers and then automatically set the winner.

-Discord “server chat” channel commands(won’t work ingame)
+Discord “server chat” channel commands (won’t work in-game):

-!seeding
+> !seeding

-Same thing as in-game command, except it can be issued from discord
+> Same thing as in-game command, except it can be issued from discord

-!live
+> !live

-Same thing as in-game command, except it can be issued from discord
+> Same thing as in-game command, except it can be issued from discord

-!broadcast
+> !broadcast

-Same thing as in-game command, except it can be issued from discord
+> Same thing as in-game command, except it can be issued from discord

-!players
+> !players

-List of every playername, of everyone on the server
+> List of every playername, of everyone on the server